voperson/voperson/voPerson.md

 ### Definition

 An implicitly scoped identifier for a person, typically as issued by a system of record.
+This is a "behind the scenes" or system-centric identifier, and generally cannot be used for authentication.
+The user may not even know it exists.

 ### Alternate Approaches